Kadalisrideepthi/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe
+# Tic Tac Toe Game (Python)

-Tic Tac Toe in python
+This is a simple two-player Tic Tac Toe game built using Python.

+## Features
+- Two-player mode
+- Input validation
+- Win and draw detection

+## How to Run
+python tic_tac_toe.py